bentoBAUX/Basic-Lighting-Models-in-HLSL/README.md

 This repository contains several basic lighting models implemented in Unity using HLSL (High-Level Shading Language).
 Each lighting model is explained with its corresponding mathematical formulation and a breakdown of how it's implemented in code.
-Feel free to click on the image below to watch the demo videa before we get started!
+Feel free to click on the image below to watch the demo video before we get started!
 <br/>
 [![Exploring Lighting Models](https://github.com/bentoBAUX/Basic-Lighting-Models-in-HLSL/blob/master/Assets/Thumbnails/Thumbnail.jpg?raw=true)](https://www.youtube.com/watch?v=PEVGSzxCQBc)